MicrosoftDocs/sql-docs/docs/reporting-services/what-s-new-in-sql-server-reporting-services-ssrs.md

 ### SharePoint integrated mode is deprecated

 SharePoint integrated mode is deprecated after SQL Server 2016.
-To add Reporting Services reports to SharePoint, use the [Report Viewer web part](../reporting-services/report-server-sharepoint/report-viewer-web-part-sharepoint-site.md).
+To add Reporting Services reports to SharePoint, use the [Report Viewer web part on a SharePoint site - Reporting Services](../reporting-services/report-server-sharepoint/report-viewer-web-part-sharepoint-site.md).

 ::: moniker-end